Joekrry/Joekrry/README.md

 My dissertation is "Applying Deep Learning to EEG Data for Task classification in Brain-Computer Interfaces."

-I don't currently have a specific tech stack, I am confident with:
+I don't currently have a specific tech stack, I am confident with:'

 - Python
 - C#